gnanev/subaru/README.md

+This is additional BCM (body control module) for my car.
-This may be not useful for you
+It may be not useful for you.